The Simpsons opening sequence: Original variation

 In the end, the couch gag is that the family sits on the couch and the camera then pulls out to reveal that the family was reflected in a Christmas ornament, which rests on a Christmas tree.

-High-definition versions
+High-definition variations

 A Christmas version of the sequence in High-definition appeared in the season 25 episode "White Christmas Blues", which aired on December 15, 2013.
 The entire sequence is similar to the 2009 opening, but is a retelling of The Night Before Christmas with a Christmas-arranged opening theme.
 Key differences include: